deepak6235/E-commerce/README.md

 Admin management system

-This project was developed as part of an academic learning process to understand full-stack web development, API integration, and database management.
+This project was developed as part of an learning process to understand full-stack web development, API integration, and database management.

-🚀 Features
-👤 User Features

-Register and login securely

-View products by category or search

-Add products to cart and wishlist

-Place orders with address and payment

-View order history and status

-Manage user profile and saved addresses

-🛠️ Admin Features

-Admin login and access control

-Add, edit, and delete products

-Manage product categories

-View, update, and cancel orders

-Manage users and their activities

-View sales reports and analytics

-💳 Additional Highlights

-Secure payment gateway (Razorpay)

-Responsive user interface

-Real-time order updates

-Product ratings and reviews